davidsday/go-tdd/README.txt

 <LocalLeader>t to activate go-tdd.
 If I desire to use vim-go's
 :GoTest command, I call it just like that.

-The second benefit from above was a "marginally better go test experience".  vim-go reports [SUCCESS] in directories with no test files at all or where there are test files but they are empty, or where one, or many tests are skipped.
+The second benefit listed above was a "marginally better go test experience".  vim-go reports [SUCCESS] in directories with no test files at all or where there are test files but they are empty, or where one, or many tests are skipped.
 I am not an old Golang hand, but this does not strike me as "[SUCCESS]".
 Especially if I am looking at a code base that is new to me, I don't want my tools reporting these situations as "[SUCCESS]".
 So in go-tdd I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer should be aware of, thus providing that "marginally better go test experience" I mentioned above.